Taff Vale Railway: Rhondda and Swansea Bay

 Swansea docks also expanded its facilities and the new Prince of Wales Dock opened in 1881.
 During construction the owners saw that attracting coal shipments from the Rhondda valley could be beneficial.
 The result was the promotion of the Rhondda and Swansea Bay Railway which was to run from Treherbert at the head of the Rhondda Fawr, through a long tunnel to cross the watershed, and then down the valley of the River Afan.
 The construction of the tunnel took a long time and the line opened in 1890.

 Cardiff Railway

 The Bute Docks Company was created on 1 June 1887 and the Bute Docks properties were vested in the new company.
-In 1897 it succeeded in getting authorisation to build a railway, which became the Cardiff Railway, from Heath on the Rhymney Railway to Trefforest on the TVR, and a southward line from Heath to the docks at Roath.
+In 1897 it succeeded in getting authorisation via the Cardiff Railway Act 1897 (60 & 61 Vict. c. ccvii) to build a railway, which became the Cardiff Railway, from Heath on the Rhymney Railway to Trefforest on the TVR, and a southward line from Heath to the docks at Roath.
 It took until 1911 to construct the line from Heath as far as a point close to the TVR line at Treforest, but the Company succeeded in fending off the incursion.
 The connection was never made and the Cardiff Railway never achieved its potential.